-Environmental managers and conservationists must make restoration decisions regarding planting, genetic management, and distribution of expensive resources like seeds, seedlings, and fencing (among other things) to support plant growth (Aavik and Helm 2018), as well as developing spatial tools for seed-sourcing (Shryock, DeFalco, and Esque 2018).
-Commonly, managers may resort to planting one easily accessible plant species that is functionally similar to a rarer plant to provide microhabitat at lower costs and effort (Holl and Howarth 2000).
+Environmental managers and conservationists must make restoration decisions regarding planting, genetic provenance for restoration, and distribution of limited resources like seeds, seedlings, and fencing (amongst other things) to support plant growth (Aavik and Helm 2018).
+Developing spatial tools for seed-sourcing for keystone species is also a critical decision in drylands (Shryock, DeFalco, and Esque 2018).
+Commonly, managers establish one easily accessible plant species that is functionally similar to a rarer plant to provide microhabitat at lower costs and effort (Holl and Howarth 2000).
 However, birds (and likely other vertebrate species) require a range of microhabitats in environments with varying degrees of stress and varying types of pressures to exclude competitors; for successful, community-wide restoration efforts, this shifting range of needs must be fully considered.
 By protecting current plant diversity and investing in a diverse set of plant microhabitats when restoring degraded habitat, managers may better protect bird communities, which rely on habitat heterogeneity.

 Acknowledgments